ONSdigital/dp-adot-collector/README.md

 #### Manifests
 The [adot-collector manifests file](https://github.com/ONSdigital/dp-configs/blob/main/manifests/dp-adot-collector.yml) defines the number of instances in each subnet and the instance configuration.
 Currently there is 1 instance in each subnet for every environmnet.

+## Release process
+When the collector is working on sandbox, to release to staging, a release process is required following this [guide](https://github.com/ONSdigital/dp/blob/efd7070bbdb9c817d8ce9ee5fe9fcfd86390e628/guides/RELEASES.md#ready-for-release-column).
+Once that is merged to master, it will trigger the adot-collector concourse pipeline to deploy to staging.

 ## Important points
 * Do not merge using the github UI, use the commandline instead.
 Instructions can be found next to merge button on the UI